TolikPylypchuk/SharpHook/docs/articles/migration.md

 `HookException` doesn't support `BinaryFormatter` serialization anymore.

-The behavoiur of `TestGlobalHook` and `TestProvider` was changed.
+The behaviour of `TestGlobalHook` and `TestProvider` was changed.
 Instead of dispatching events in the same thread that simulates them, they now instead add events into an event loop running on a different thread. `TestProvider` now throws an exception if `Run` or `RunAsync` is called and it's already running.